 Dune: DAO treasury trend charts (can be self-built).

-Tip: Transparency of the treasury does not equal usability; you need to see if it truly creates value for the community rather than "holding millions without action."
+Tip: Transparency of the treasury does not equal usability; it must genuinely create value for the community, rather than "hoarding millions without action."

 4. Is the community healthy?
 Are developers and users participating?#

-A DAO is not just about voting; it is also a model of co-construction.
-Without developer participation, content output, or offline governance experiments, a DAO can easily become "governance without substance."
+A DAO is not just about voting; it is also a co-construction model.
+Without developer participation, content output, or offline governance experiments, a DAO can easily devolve into "governance idling."

 What to look at?

 Developer activity: Is there continuous contribution on GitHub?
-Are there any BUIDL groups?
+Are there BUIDL groups?

 Community content output: Are members writing proposal interpretations and analyses on forums, Mirror, or X?